Making a difference in someone’s life can be quite simple. However, often we are too busy to stop and think about what we can do to help.

 Listen To experts

-Whether it is news reports of dangerous weather approaching, or local officials advising evacuation, a key to surviving a natural disaster is to listen to the advice of experts and follow their recommendations.
+Whether it is news reports of dangerous weather approaching, or local officials advising evacuation, a key to surviving a natural disaster in the community is to listen to the advice of experts and follow their recommendations.

-What is the role of children in disaster risk reduction?
+What is the role of children in community based disaster risk reduction?

 Young people need to understand the risks of different hazards and the impact they could have not just on them individually, but to the community also.
 Life-saving programs, such as swimming lessons, are one way to equip children with skills needed in certain natural disasters.